TLRKiliann/lifting-state-up/README.md

 - Original state is changed by App.tsx, First.tsx & Second.tsx.

-- LiftingState.tsx : change attribute disabled/enabled of btn with a boolean by clicking checkbox.
+- LiftingStateUP.tsx: change attribute disabled/enabled of btn with a boolean by clicking checkbox.

+- PassValueToNext.tsx: No lifting state up !
+Simple state walkthrought component.

-- FirstState.tsx displays the value of an array of strings by entering text in SecondState.tsx.
+- FirstState.tsx: displays the value of an array of strings by entering text in SecondState.tsx.

-Enjoy it ! |koala|
+Enjoy it ! :koala: